marcobarilari/layerfMRI-toolbox/README.md

 (*) new commits will break the code very often

-This is a bash/python/matlab/R toolbox to perfomr layer-fMRI VASO analyses using many softwares.
+This is a bash/python/matlab/R toolbox to perform layer-fMRI VASO analyses using many software.
 Mostly a set of wrapper functions tailored for layer-fMRI analyses from start to bottom, there are examples on how to put things together but feel free to plug here and there your custom code for your custom analyses tailored to your specific project/data.

 Contributors: